WorldOfAzeroth/LegionCommunityServer/issue_template.md

 **Description:**

 CHANGEME Description of the problem or issue here.
+Include zone name for things like Quests.

 **Current behaviour:**